staticwebdev/nextjs-starter/README.md

 yarn dev
 ```

-Open [http://localhost:3000](http://localhost:3000) with your browser to see the result.
+Next, open [http://localhost:3000](http://localhost:3000) in your browser to see the result.

-You can start editing the page by modifying `pages/index.js`.
-The page auto-updates as you edit the file.
+You can start editing the app by modifying modifying `pages/index.js`.
+Notice how the the page auto-updates as you edit the file 🎉.

-## Learn More

-To learn more about Next.js, take a look at the following resources:

-- [Next.js Documentation](https://nextjs.org/docs) - learn about Next.js features and API.
-- [Learn Next.js](https://nextjs.org/learn) - an interactive Next.js tutorial.